Business Partner Dispute Liability in Florida

 The most effective protection against partner disputes is structural: keeping assets in separate entities so that a claim arising from one business does not reach assets held in another.

 A business owner with three ventures should hold each in a separate LLC rather than operating all three under one entity.
-If a partner dispute in Venture A produces a judgment, the creditor can pursue the defendant’s interest in Venture A’s LLC.
-The defendant’s interests in Ventures B and C remain in separate entities.
+If a partner dispute in one venture produces a judgment, the creditor can pursue the defendant’s interest in that LLC.
+The defendant’s interests in the other entities remain in separate LLCs.
 With multi-member structures and charging order protection, those interests are difficult for the creditor to reach.

 The structure must be in place before the dispute arises.
 Transferring assets between entities after a conflict begins invites fraudulent transfer claims that can unwind the transfers and expose the defendant to additional liability.